 Government grant funding forms part of the council's gross income.
 This alongside other grant income, locally retained business rates and fees and charges fund the majority (80%) of the authority's gross expenditure.
 Any remaining unfunded expenditure has to be sourced via council tax income.
-For 2022/23 Walsall has increased its council tax by 1.99% plus a further 1% increase for Adult Social Care precept (total council tax increase of 2.99%) which will result in additional income of £4.019m and will not require a referendum to be held.
+For 2023/24 Walsall has increased its council tax by 2.99% in line with government general referendum principles.